 ZEINA HASHEM BECK

 Zeina Hashem Beck is a Lebanese poet with a BA and an MA in English Literature from the American University of Beirut.
 She won the 2016 May Sarton New Hampshire Poetry Prize for her second full-length collection, Louder than Hearts (April 2017), about which Naomi Shihab Nye wrote, “Everything Arabic we treasure comes alive in these poems.
 Readers will feel restored to so many homes, revived, amazed.
 Zeina Hashem Beck writes with a brilliant, absolutely essential voice.”
 Zeina is also the author of two 2016 chapbooks: 3arabi Song, selected from 1720 manuscripts as winner of the 2016 Rattle Chapbook Prize, and There Was and How Much There Was, chosen by Carol Ann Duffy, who praised her “remarkable gift for storytelling” in this pamphlet rich with women’s voices.
 Zeina's first book, To Live in Autumn, centered on Beirut, won the 2013 Backwaters Prize and was a runner-up for the 2014 Julie Suk Award.

 Zeina’s writing covers a variety of topics: Arab culture, home, exile, family narratives, language, identity, female voices, and religion.
 Her poetry often exists at the intersections of the personal & the political, the divine & the profane, the self & the other.
 She is interested in poetry that witnesses, resists the orientalist’s gaze, creates small bridges, and insists on loving the broken world, on the power of song even in the dark times.
 Educated in Arabic, English, and French, her poems are often reflections on linguistic and cultural translation.
 She’s recently been working with a bilingual English / Arabic poetic form she calls the Duet.
 She lives with her husband and two daughters in Dubai, where she has founded and hosts a Dubai-based open mic night called PUNCH.
-Her readings have a strong performative quality, and she performs her poetry both in the Middle East and internationally.
+She reads her poetry both in the Middle East and internationally.